AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/editing-content.md

       ![Insert a component](/help/sites-cloud/authoring/assets/editing-insert-component.png)

-    * If you are on a desktop device you can double-click on the **Drag components here** box.
+    * If you are on a desktop device you can double-click the **Drag components here** box.

-    * The **Insert New Component** dialog will open to allow you to select your required component:
+    * The **Insert New Component** dialog open to let you select your required component:

       ![Insert New Component dialog](/help/sites-cloud/authoring/assets/editing-insert-component-selection.png)